gitXite/gitXite/README.md

 - ✅ **Docker** for containerization
 - **Kubernetes** for orchestration and scaling

-## 🚀 Glimpse into what I'm Working On
+## 🚀 A Glimpse Into What I'm Working On
 ### SCAPE by md
 Info to come